 Often, in the aftermath of an accident, a determination is made that a vehicle is underwater regarding its actual cash value and the outstanding balance on a loan or lease.
 GAP insurance coverage provides compensation to the lender or leasing company to cover the “gap” that exists between the cash value of the vehicle and the cash settlement associated with an accident.

-A skilled, experienced automobile accident lawyer can provide you more information about available insurance coverage in the aftermath of an accident.
+A skilled, experienced automobile accident lawyer in Dallas can provide you more information about available insurance coverage in the aftermath of an accident.
 Call a seasoned car accident professional at the Reyes Browne Reilley law firm today to schedule a free consultation to discuss your case.

 Everyone enjoys having their very own company car.
 This is a huge perk in itself as you don’t have to pay for gas out of your own pocket or putting any mileage on your own personal car whatsoever.
 However, with great perks comes great responsibility.
 If you get into an accident, what are you going to do?
 Do you pay for it?
 Or does your employer’s extensive car insurance?
 Can you actually sue your employer after your own car accident?Read More